Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 The food on Wicho & Charlie’s overnight hike

-We were well fed on our tour with Wicho & Charlie’s.
+We were well fed on our tour with Wicho and Charlie’s.
 For our hike we were given a brown paper bag which had lunch and snacks inside.
 We had a number of stops along the way to have morning tea and lunch and have a well deserved rest on the way.
 Dinner was spaghetti with a tomato based sauce, which was quite tasty.

 Waking up on Acatenango Volcano